Roll of Honour with poppies,

 Peter Burness, Exhibition Curator, 1916

 Over a period of 42 days the Australians made 19 attacks, 16 of them at night.
 As a consequence, the total casualties were a staggering 23,000 men, of whom 6,800 were killed.
-Charles Bean, Australia's official wartime historian, later wrote that Pozires Ridge marked 'a site more densely sown with Australian sacrifice than any other place on earth'.
+Charles Bean, Australia's official wartime historian, later wrote that Pozieres Ridge marked 'a site more densely sown with Australian sacrifice than any other place on earth'.

-At Pozires ... the destructive power of artillery now dominated the battlefield.
+At Pozieres ... the destructive power of artillery now dominated the battlefield.
 Shrapnel tore men to pieces, high explosive blew them to bits and destroyed trenches, smoke covered the turned-up, stinking ground.
 Added to this were gas shells.
 It was the worst artillery shelling that the Australians experienced in the entire war.

 Peter Burness, Exhibition Curator, 1916